jmdaweb/enhancedAria/readme.md

 ## The configuration dialog

-You can enable or disable landmarks by going to NVDA, preferences, Enhanced Aria Settings.
+You can enable or disable landmarks by going to NVDA, preferences, Enhanced Aria Settings or from the appropriate category in the NVDA options dialog.
 The dialog has a checkbox for each landmark.
 If you disable a landmark, you won't be able to jump to it pressing the d key when browsing a webpage, and NVDA won't report it.

 ## Contact info

 This addon has been developed by Jose Manuel Delicado.
-If you want to contact me, send an e-mail to jmdaweb@hotmail.com, or open an issue on GitHub at https://github.com/jmdaweb/enhancedAria
+If you want to contact me, send an e-mail to jm.delicado@nvda.es, or open an issue on GitHub at https://github.com/jmdaweb/enhancedAria

 ## Changelog

+### Version 2.0

+* Added support for multi-category settings dialog available on NVDA 2018.2 and later

 ### Version 1.3